 02. Store Copy – Rewind

 Store Copy – Rewind is a bit different from Excelcify, notably in its payment method.
 It is an easy-to-use tool that can copy everything from a single product to an entire store.
-Its payment per item plan, on the other hand, is one of a kind and could be useful for small businesses.
+On the other hand, its payment-per-item plan is one of a kind and could be useful for small businesses.